| Texas

 |

-The Sam Houston Tollway around Houston is also signed as
+Houston Tollway around Houston is also referred to as

-frontage roads along the toll route are actually Beltway 8.
+frontage roads along most of the route are actually Beltway 8, which is a state highway.
 The

-tolled mainlanes are just the "Sam Houston Tollway", operated by the
+tolled mainlanes are just the "Sam Houston Tollway", which is operated by the

 In 2002, Texas Governor